-- (3) Related Telecommunications Bills and the Latest Legislative Trends - i.
-Electronic Communications Act and the Amendment
+(3) Related Telecommunications Bills and the Latest Legislative Trends i.
+Electronic Communications Act and the Amendment a.
+When providing communication services, communication enterprises shall follow these principles and objectives:

 In 2004, Estonia passed the Electronic Communications Act, which sets out clear requirements for communication service providers in Chapter 8.
 And it specified the requirements for communications services and communications networks provision as well as the quality of communications services in Section 87.